Domnic6/thelook-ecommerce-analytics/README.md

 - Revenue expanded from **$0.08M in 2019 to $3.15M in 2025** (~40x growth).
 - The business achieved approximately **~83% Compound Annual Growth Rate(CAGR)**.
 - Growth follows a **T2D3-style scaling pattern**, with rapid early expansion followed by more stable growth.
-- **Revenue per customer remains relatively stable**, indicating that growth is driven primarily by **customer acquisition and order volume expansion rather than increasing spend per user.**
+- **Revenue per customer remains relatively stable**, indicating that growth is driven primarily by **customer acquisition and order volume expansion rather than increasing spend per user**.

 ---